marcie-analyst/analyst_projects/SQL_analysis.md

     ## 9         10:00       <NA>         <NA>        <NA>        13.5 1994
     ## 10        10:00       <NA>         <NA>        <NA>        13.0 1994

-## Question 4: How many days a PH considered not drinkable water and a PH considered drinkable water?
+## Question 4: How many days was PH considered not drinkable water and a PH considered drinkable water?

 ``` r
 case_when_ph <- sqldf("SELECT COUNT(Read_Date) as total_days,